Your Week on Lombok: Volcanoes, Pink Beaches, and Getting Lost in the Best Way

 Day 1: Arrival in Mataram and the Scooter Decision

-Landed at Lombok International Airport (LOP) at noon.
-The Visa on Arrival line took 25 minutes and cost 500,000 IDR ($32).
-Brought clean USD bills as recommended — the exchange rate at the counter was reasonable.
+You land at Lombok International Airport (LOP) around noon.
+The Visa on Arrival line runs about 25 minutes and costs 500,000 IDR ($32).
+Bring clean USD bills — the exchange rate at the counter is reasonable.

-The airport is in the south of the island, about an hour from Mataram.
-I'd been warned about 's public transport situation, and "situation" is generous.
+The airport sits in the south of the island, about an hour from Mataram.
+You may have heard about 's public transport "situation," and "situation" is generous.
 It's nonexistent.
-Caught a taxi to Mataram for 150,000 IDR and checked into a basic but clean guesthouse on Jalan Pejanggik for 180,000 IDR/night.
+A taxi to Mataram runs 150,000 IDR, and a basic but clean guesthouse on Jalan Pejanggik goes for 180,000 IDR/night.

-The big decision: scooter or no scooter?
-Opted yes.
-Rented a semi-auto Honda Vario for 70,000 IDR/day from the guesthouse owner, who made me sign a handwritten agreement and showed me exactly where the gas cap was (left hand side, under the seat — not obvious).
+Then the big decision: scooter or no scooter?
+Say yes.
+A semi-auto Honda Vario rents for 70,000 IDR/day from the guesthouse owner, who has you sign a handwritten agreement and points out exactly where the gas cap hides (left-hand side, under the seat — not obvious).

-Dinner at a warung near the main mosque.
-Ayam taliwang — grilled chicken absolutely coated in a chili sambal that made my eyes water.
-Served with plecing kangkung and rice.
-20,000 IDR total.
-The heat lingered for 20 minutes.
-I loved it.
+Dinner is a warung near the main mosque.
+Ayam taliwang — grilled chicken absolutely coated in a chili sambal that makes your eyes water — arrives with plecing kangkung and rice for 20,000 IDR total.
+The heat lingers a good 20 minutes.
+You'll love every second of it.

 Verdict: Mataram is a functional base, not a destination.
 The real Lombok is outside the city.